Nadya Suleman: Public profile

 In March 2012, Suleman posed seminude for the UK magazine Closer.

 On April 30, 2012, Suleman filed for personal bankruptcy.
 Suleman said she had $50,000 in assets and up to $1 million in debts.
 Her home in La Habra was set to go up for auction.
 Earlier, she was accused of neglecting her children while spending hundreds of dollars on herself for services such as Brazilian blowouts.
 However, after visiting her house, social workers determined that the children were not in danger and should not be removed.

 Suleman checked herself into Chapman House Treatment Center in Los Angeles on October 23, 2012, for 28 days or more for rehabilitation for anxiety, exhaustion, and stress.
 She had been taking Xanax under a doctor's care for her problems.

 Suleman appears in the music video of Cledus T. Judd's "Honeymoon" as his bride.

 On January 13, 2014, Suleman was accused of welfare fraud by the state of California for failing to disclose nearly $30,000 in earnings.
 On July 14, she pleaded no contest to a single count of misdemeanor welfare fraud for failing to disclose income she was receiving from videos and personal appearances while collecting more than $26,000 in public assistance funds to care for her 14 children.
 Suleman was sentenced to 200 hours of community service and two years of probation, and ordered to pay a small fine.
 Her attorney, Arthur J. LaCilento, said that with financial help from friends, his client has already repaid the county welfare system.
 Before making her plea, Suleman had been facing four felony charges, including perjury and welfare fraud, in the case.

 In 2012, Suleman starred in the film 666 the Devil's Child, a low-budget horror film that centers upon a couple that visits a woman they met on the Internet, only for strange things to occur.
 Suleman portrays the character Vanessa, a film student.

 In 2017, Suleman was interviewed for the Bravo network program Andy Cohen's Then & Now.

 In March 2019, the Australian current affairs program Sunday Night interviewed Suleman for the octuplets' tenth birthday.
 She conceded that although at the time she was "absolutely [...] young, dumb, irresponsible, selfish, reckless", she does not regret any of her children.
 The feature noted that the household is run with "military precision", and the children are "happy, healthy, and well-mannered".

+Beginning in March 2025, Lifetime released a six-part documentary series on Suleman titled Confessions of Octomom.